 The recoverable amount has been determined based on fair value less costs of disposal calculations.
-Assumptions used in impairment testing of property, plant and equipment and other intangible assets are consistent with those used in goodwill impairment test (Note 8), except for discount rates for individual CGUs which included incremental size risk premia (as compared to size risk premia applicable to the whole segment) and were, therefore higher than that used for impairment testing of goodwill by 0.59%-0.87% pp for metallurgical CGUs (resulting discount rates for individual mining CGUs being 13.69%-13.97%) and 0.29% pp for mining CGUs (resulting discount rates for individual mining CGUs being 13.97%).
+Assumptions used in impairment testing of property, plant and equipment and other intangible assets are consistent with those used in goodwill impairment test (Note 8), except for discount rates for individual CGUs which included incremental size risk premia (as compared to size risk premia applicable to the whole segment) and were, therefore higher than that used for impairment testing of goodwill by 0.59%-0.87% pp for metallurgical CGUs (resulting discount rates for individual metallurgical CGUs being 13.69%-13.97%) and 0.29% pp for mining CGUs (resulting discount rates for individual mining CGUs being 13.97%).

-Notes to the Abbreviated Consolidated Financial Statements - 31 December 2015 continued All tabular amounts in millions of US dollars
+Statements - 31 December 2015 continued All tabular amounts in millions of US dollars